-NARA's Central Plains Region (Kansas City, MO) has a small index of St. Louis naturalizations done in Federal Courts.
+NARA's Kansas City, Missouri branch has a small index of St. Louis naturalizations done in federal courts.
 If you find someone in this index then you should contact them for copies of the records.

-A small number of declarations of intention were done in the Federal U.S. District & Circuit Courts.
-These have been indexed online...
+A small number of declarations of intention were done in the Federal U.S. District and U.S. Circuit Courts.
+These have been indexed online here...

 St. Louis Naturalization Records After Sept.
-26, 1906...The U.S. District Court Naturalization Records formerly kept at the Federal Courts Building (at 12th & Market, across the street from the Civil Courts Building) have been moved to the Kansas City, MO branch of the National Archives (NARA).
+26, 1906...The U.S. District Court naturalization records formerly kept at the Federal Courts Building (at 12th and Market, across the street from the Civil Courts Building) have been moved to the Kansas City, Missouri branch of the National Archives (NARA).
 They have these records through 1991.

 NARA Kansas City Branch

 Tell them you are looking for a St. Louis Naturalization record from Record Group 21 (Records of the District Courts of the United States/Missouri, Eastern District).
 Provide as much information as you know: name, date of birth, date of declaration of intention (if known), date of naturalization (if known).
 There will be a fee for this service.
-Some of these records are also on microfilm and available from the St. Louis County Library & the FHL.
-You may want to check there first.
-See the links listed in the microfilm section above.
+The online indexes listed below may be helpful.
+Some of these records may also be available on microfilm at the St. Louis County Library, or on digitized microfilm from the Family History Library (FamilySearch).
+For FamilySearch, see the links listed in the digitized microfilm section above.